Genpai99/Wu-Tang-Discography-API/proposal.md

-Project Proposal
 Project Goal and Purpose
 The goal of this project is to create an API that catalogs the entire discography of the Wu-Tang Clan, a legendary hip-hop group.
 The API will provide information about each song, including the song name and lyrics.
 Users will be able to retrieve, create, update, and delete songs from the Wu-Tang Clan discography.
 The purpose of this project is to offer a comprehensive and interactive resource for fans to explore and manage the Wu-Tang Clan song collection.

 Project Name and Description
 Project Name: Wu-Tang Discography API

-Description: The Wu-Tang Discography API is a RESTful API that provides a comprehensive catalog of songs by the Wu-Tang Clan.
+The Wu-Tang Discography API is a RESTful API that provides a comprehensive catalog of songs by the Wu-Tang Clan.
 It offers endpoints to retrieve song information, search for specific songs, access lyrics, create new songs, update existing songs, and delete songs.

+3RD party API's being used:
+Spotify Web API (For Wu-tang Album and song data) Genius API (For lyrics)

 Routes and Models
 Routes: